 This question should give you insights on the depth of the investor’s pockets and how they can support you in terms of funding over time.

-4. When this company is worth $B and we look back, what path do think the company has taken to get there?
+4. When this company is worth $XB and we look back, what path do you think the company will have taken to get there?

 This question will give you a sense of whether the investor fits in and shares the same vision for the company as you do.
 The same way a team shares the dreams of the founder/s, investors should, too.